Sustainable Whaling in Icelandic Waters Questions and Answers

 Q: What is the importance of sustainable utilisation of living marine resources to Iceland?

-A: The Icelandic economy is overwhelmingly dependent on the utilisation of living marine resources and the sustainability of these resources is essential for the long-term prosperity of the country.
-Although fisheries play somewhat less importance in the Icelandic national economy than in earlier years, fisheries in general constituted 42% of Iceland's revenue from exported goods in 2012 and 26% of Icelandic exported goods and services, respectively.
-Substantial whale research has been conducted in Icelandic waters for decades, including a series of large scale whale sightings surveys carried out as part of the international North Atlantic Sightings Surveys (NASS) several times since 1986.
-These surveys have demonstrated that fin and common minke whales are abundant and can be harvested at sustainable levels.
+A: The Icelandic economy is overwhelmingly dependent on the utilisation of living marine resources and the sustainability of these resources is essential for the long-term prosperity of the country., fisheries in general constituted 42% of Iceland's revenue from exported goods in 2012 and 26% of Icelandic exported goods and services, respectively.
+Substantial whale research has been conducted in Icelandic waters for decades, including a series of large scale whale sightings surveys carried out as part of the international North Atlantic Sightings Surveys (NASS) several times since 1987.
+These surveys have demonstrated beyond doubt that fin and common minke whales are abundant and can be harvested at sustainable levels.
 Cetaceans play an important role in the Icelandic marine ecosystem.
 They have been estimated to consume around 6 million metric tons annually in the waters around Iceland.
-This corresponds to around four times the total annual Icelandic fishery landings.
+This corresponds to 4-6 times the total annual Icelandic fishery landings.

 Q: Is sustainable whaling illegal due to the so-called moratorium of the IWC on commercial whaling?

 A: No. For those countries that are bound by the so-called moratorium, commercial whaling is not permitted.
 However, there has never been a time when all IWC members have been bound by the moratorium.
 Several nations have made formal objections with respect to the blanket moratorium, which has no scientific basis and applies to all whale stocks irrespective of their different status, and are therefore not bound by it.
 Likewise, upon its re-entry into the IWC in 2002, Iceland made a lawful reservation with respect to the moratorium, which thereby has no effect regarding its whaling activities.